 Loan forgiveness for retirees and the elderly

-As it stands, there are no specific student loan forgiveness programs for retired or elderly Americans.
+Unfortunately, there are no specific student loan forgiveness programs for retired or elderly Americans.

 The best options for forgiveness are for student loan borrowers who make 20 to 25 years of payments under an income-driven repayment plan or work for a qualified public service employer.